MSc Socio-Legal Studies

 The MSc Socio-Legal Studies blends rigorous research training with interdisciplinary insights on how law interacts with society.
 Emphasising empirical research and practical application, this programme prepares you to influence future legal and social policies, positioning you at the forefront of socio-legal change.

-Ranked third in the UK for legal research excellence (REF 2021), the University of Bristol ensures you are challenged and inspired by world-leading academics.
-The programme is part of the South West Doctoral Training Partnership, offering interdisciplinary pathways with researchers from Bristol, Bath, UWE, and Exeter Universities.
+The programme can be part of the South West Doctoral Training Partnership, offering interdisciplinary pathways with researchers from Bristol, Bath, UWE and Exeter Universities.

 Programme structure

+- You will have the opportunity to elect a unit from Law or Social Sciences, including the chance to join one of the Law School’s extensive list of LLM units or pursue an individual research interest.
 Your dissertation will build on the optional unit you have chosen and develop the approaches taken in the core units.

 Visit our programme catalogue for full details of the structure and unit content for our MSc Socio-Legal Studies.